Norwich University: Hazing

 In the nineteenth century, hazing of undergraduates by upperclassmen was common in all military schools and many non-military ones as well.
 Hazing diminished in the early 20th century.
 By the late 20th century, it was prohibited by university rules and illegal by state law.
-But, there were several reported instances of hazing in 1990, 1995, and 2022.
+Despite these changes, there were several reported instances of hazing in 1990, 1995, and 2022.

 21st century

 In 2001, Norwich sold its Vermont College campus and non-traditional degree programs to the Union Institute and University.
 In 2008 Vermont College's arts programs were spun off to establish the independent Vermont College of Fine Arts.

 In 2009, the Provisional Artillery Company was deactivated.